Is Site Audit a Replacement for Semrush or Ahrefs?

 Question 1: Do you need keyword research, rank tracking, or backlink analysis?

-- Yes → You need Semrush or Ahrefs (Scan doesn’t do this)
+- Yes → You need Semrush or Ahrefs (Site Audit doesn’t do this)

 - No → Continue to Question 2